Ordisoftware/Hebrew-Calendar/README.md

 ## Future improvements

 - Improve auto-hide navigation window after a delay when it was displayed by tray icon popup and no interaction.
-- Add lunar months board with hebrew names, meanings, lettriqs and tools.
+- Add lunar months board with Hebrew names, meanings, lettriqs and tools.
 - Add `--lunarmonths` command-line option to show the lunar months board.
 - Add print boards.
 - Add user reminders for solar and lunar anniversary of birth.